COLOSYS/causal-workshop-ebi/README.md

 Each of these resources captures, or is begining to capture causal information.
 There are many commonalities between the causal information being captured: multiple resources record whether causal relations are -ve vs +ve, direct or indirect & record mechanism.
  This site aims to document and align the vocabularies and semantics used by each of these resources.

+ Strategy for sharing data:

+We recognise that each resource already has a representation that is doing useful work, so we seek to map existing schemas rather than propose changes.
+To do this we will:

+ * Map all entities to standard ontology classes/relations.
+ * Map statements to a language with defined semantics: RDF triples?
+OWL? ...

 Differences between resources:

-**GO**: causal & regulatory *relations apply between the processes* that gene products are capable of.
-**IntAct, Signor, CausalR**: causal & regulatory *relations apply between gene products*.
-Signor records the processes involved separately as 'mechanism'
+* **IntAct, Signor, CausalR**: causal & regulatory *relations apply between gene products*.
+Signor records the processes involved separately as 'mechanism', maintaining the association between regulation and process within each statement.
+* **GO**: causal & regulatory *relations apply between the processes* that gene products are capable of.
+This has some advantages.
+A gene product may have multiple functions - only one of which is a mechanism for regulating the activity of a second gene product.

  Repository structure: